Stability for the Surface Diffusion Flow: Introduction

 \begin{thm} Let $\varphi_0:M\to\R^n$ be a smooth and compact, immersed hypersurface.
 Then, there exists a unique smooth $\varphi:[0,T)\times M\to\R^n$ such that $\varphi_t=\varphi(t,\cdot)$ is the surface diffusion flow of $\varphi_0$, that is a solution of equation~\eqref{sdf2}, for some maximal time of existence $T>0$.
 Moreover, such flow and the maximal time of existence depend continuously on the $C^{2,\alpha}$--norm of the initial hypersurface $\varphi_0$. \end{thm}

 Actually, it is very likely, even if an explicit example is not present in literature (up to our knowledge), that this flow could develop singularities in finite time (as the mean curvature flow).
-Anyway, in the same mentioned paper~\cite{escmaysim} by Escher, Mayer and Simonett, the authors also showed that if the initial hypersurface is $C^{2,\alpha}$--close enough to a sphere with the same enclosed volume, then the flow exists for every time and smoothly converges to a translate of such sphere.
+Anyway, in the same mentioned paper~\cite{escmaysim} by Escher, Mayer and Simonett, the authors also showed that if the initial hypersurface is $C^{2,\alpha}$--close enough to a sphere with the same enclosed volume, then the flow exists for every time and converges smoothly to a translate of such sphere.
 The analogous result was obtained by Wheeler in~\cite{Wheeler}, for surfaces and in~\cite{Wheeler:2013aa}, for closed plane curves (see also the work of Elliott and Garcke~\cite{EllGar} for curves) with a weaker initial $W^{2,2}$--closedness condition and by Escher and Mucha in a previous work~\cite{eschmuch} with a Besov--type condition.
 Furthermore, in~\cite{wheeler22} Wheeler showed that any surface diffusion flow of curves that exists for all time, must converge smoothly, exponentially fast to a multiply--covered circle.
 We also mention a work by Miura e Okabe~\cite{miuraokabe19} where the authors proved a global existence result provided that an initial curve is $W^{2,2}$--close to a multiply covered circle and sufficiently rotationally symmetric.
 Later on, Acerbi, Fusco, Julin and Morini in~\cite{AcFuMoJu} extended these results, in dimensions two and three, to hypersurfaces close to boundaries of {\em strictly stable critical sets} (that we are going to define in a while) for the volume constrained Area functional (as it is every ball).
 Our aim in this work is to generalize such stability conclusion to any dimension $n\in\N$.
-Due to some necessary heavy analytic/algebraic computations that follows, we are going to show all the details of the proof in dimension $n=4$ and we list the appropriate modifications for the general $n$--dimensional case, in the last section.
-The explicit and detailed computations and proofs in such general case will appear in the PhD thesis of Antonia Diana~\cite{DianaPhD}.
+Because of several heavy analytic and algebraic computations needed in the analysis, we present in full detail the proof in dimension $n=4$ and we list the appropriate modifications for the general $n$–dimensional case in the last section.
+The choice of $n=4$ is not merely pragmatic: this dimension already exhibits the full range of analytic and algebraic difficulties arising in higher dimensions, while still allowing for a complete and reasonably transparent presentation.
+Carrying out all the computations in general dimension would have made the exposition unnecessarily technically heavy.
+For this reason, we restrict to $n=4$ as a representative case, while the explicit and detailed computations and proofs in full generality can be found in the PhD thesis of Antonia Diana~\cite{DianaPhD}.